Rydberg Atomic Receivers for Multi-Band Communications and Sensing: Sensitivity Analysis and Maximization for Multi-Band RAREs

 \subsection{Sensitivity Maximization}

-The optimal Rabi sum-square {$\mathcal{A}=\sum_{n=1}^N\Omega_{r,n}^2$} is derived in the sequel {to maximize the normalized global gain} $\frac{\varrho_0^2}{\mathcal{P}_r}$, {thereby achieving} the maximal {sensitivity across} all frequency bands. {Notably,} the optimization of the Rabi attentions {$\{\alpha_n\}$} is {contingent on application-specific performance metrics for CommunSense, which are detailed in Section~\ref{sec:4}.} To be specific, the sensitivity maximization problem is formulated as
+The optimal effective Rabi frequency $\Omega_{\rm eff}=\sqrt{\sum_{n=1}^N\Omega_{{\rm r},n}^2}$ is derived in the sequel to maximize the normalized global gain $\frac{\varrho_0^2}{I_{\rm r}}$, {thereby achieving} the maximal {sensitivity across} all frequency bands.
+Notably, the optimization of the Rabi attentions {$\{\alpha_n\}$} is contingent on application-specific performance metrics for CommunSense, which is detailed in Section~\ref{sec:4}.